bkold/CarbonCopy/README.md

-django-ribbit
+Carbon Copy
 =============

-Ribbit - A Twitter Clone made using Django
+A fork of 'Ribbit - Twitter Clone'

-A live demo of the app can be found at http://vast-earth-7154.herokuapp.com/
+Carbon Coby is made useing django and incorporates image uploading

 ***